sumitchaudhary980/library-management-system/README.md

 ## User Module

-The user side will allow library members to interact with the system.
+The user module will allow library members to interact with the system.

 Planned functionalities: